Daimon Hellstrom: Fictional character biography

-In the miniseries Hellcat #1–3, Daimon told his wife that he was never truly the son of Marduk Kurios; his true father was Satannish, who was himself the son of the Dread Dormammu.
+In the three-issue miniseries Hellcat, Daimon told his wife that he was never truly the son of Marduk Kurios; his true father was Satannish, who was himself the son of the Dread Dormammu.
 Daimon claimed he had been fathered as part of a plot to take control of the various "Hell" dimensions.
 These claims, however, heavily contradicted Hellstorm's established history.
 It has since been revealed that Hellstorm was deliberately lying to Patsy when he made these claims; his love for Patsy led him to push her away in the hopes that she would be happier without him.
 Hellstorm used this claim to assume control over Satannish's realm and inherit Dormammu's right to rule as designated by the powerful "Flames of Faltine".
 However, without either Satannish or Dormammu backing Daimon, Mephisto was able to gain control of the vast majority of "Hell".
 Daimon was recruited by Kyle Richmond for the Defenders as part of the Fifty States Initiative.
 Working outside of the Initiative, this team was later forcibly disbanded by H.A.M.M.E.R.
 Daimon was then brought to A.R.M.O.R. to join the Midnight Sons in facing an interdimensional zombie threat.
 The Midnight Sons headed to Taino to contain the zombie virus, but ended up in a battle with the Hood's forces.
 During the course of the outbreak on the island, Dormammu possessed fellow member Jennifer Kale, though Daimon exorcised him from her.
 The mission ended up a success, though the zombie Deadpool's head escaped.
 He was sought out by Doctor Strange as a potential claimant of the title of Sorcerer Supreme; however, he was attacked by the Hood first, who was attacking potential magic users who could also claim the title and, helped by him and Brother Voodoo (now going by Doctor Voodoo as the new Sorcerer Supreme), they managed to banish Dormammu, leaving the Hood powerless for a while.
 Sometime around the Dark Reign, Hellstrom, after being informed by a Satanist priest of the existence of the Antichrist, vowed to slay the boy and, joining once more with his former girlfriend Jaine Cutter, rescued the Ghost Rider from the renegade angel Zadkiel's forces, and eventually the united Ghost Riders from all of history were able to reclaim Heaven, overthrow Zadkiel, and triumph over the forces Satan had unleashed against them.